Who can use RACER?

 Requesting a Loan

 RACER is the Interlibrary loan requesting system.
-If you have never used RACER before, then you first register (one time only).
+If you have never used RACER before, you need to register for an account (one time only).
 Please complete one form for each item.
 Phone number and e-mail address are required.
-The Library will process only 10 requests from the same user per week.
+The Library will process only 10 requests per week from the same user.

 Please enter all your interlibrary loan requests using RACER.
 Unfortunately we cannot accept requests via email.